2snufkin/notes/Angular/FireBase/Angularfire + Firebase.md

 The alternative is to use REST API provided by Firebase or SDK.
 SDK: Javascript Package
 AngularFire will provide all the features provided by SDK in a manner that embreces Observable-based "Data streams".
-Can be used only with Angular apps.
+Can be used only with Angular apps. npm install firebase and ng add @angular/fire are two different ways of installing the Firebase SDK in your Angular project. npm install firebase installs the Firebase JavaScript SDK as a regular NPM package, which you can import in your project using standard JavaScript imports.
+This method does not provide any Angular-specific integration.
+On the other hand, ng add @angular/fire installs the @angular/fire package, which is an Angular-specific library that provides seamless integration between Firebase and Angular.
+It provides a set of Angular services and components that simplify the process of working with Firebase in an Angular project.

 ### Connect Angular to Firebase
 (github page): [https://github.com/angular/angularfire]
-Becareful, there is an un-updated fork that is called angularfire2 - don't use it
+Be careful, there is an un-updated fork that is called angularfire2 - don't use it
 1. ng add @angular/fire
+2. Go to the project Console on Firebase
+Project Overview -> Add firebase to your app -> choose the platform

-2. Open /src/environments/environment.ts and add your Firebase configuration:
+3. Open /src/environments/environment.ts and add your Firebase configuration:
 ```property
 export const environment = {
   production: false,